Slavery of this age?

 Sanger was an adherent of Malthusian eugenics.
 This from the Black Genocide website (http://blackgenocide.org/archived_articles/negro.html)

-“All children born, beyond what would be required to keep up the population to a desired level, must necessarily perish, unless room is made for them by the deaths of grown persons.
+“All children born, beyond what would be required to keep up the population to the desired level, must necessarily perish unless room is made for them by the deaths of grown persons.
 We should facilitate, instead of foolishly and vainly endeavoring to impede, the operations of nature in producing this mortality.”

 Malthus disciples believed if Western civilization were to survive, the physically unfit, the materially poor, the spiritually diseased, the racially inferior, and the mentally incompetent had to be suppressed and isolated–or even, perhaps, eliminated.
-His disciples felt the subtler and more "scientific" approaches of education, contraception, sterilization and abortion were more "practical and acceptable ways" to ease the pressures of the alleged overpopulation.
+His disciples felt the subtler and more "scientific" approaches to education, contraception, sterilization, and abortion were more "practical and acceptable ways" to ease the pressures of the alleged overpopulation.

 With modern medicine, the infant mortality rate in the industrialized world has dropped tremendously.
-In my own family linage, my great-great grandfather lost his entire family of seven save for his eldest daughter to Yellow Fever between 1857 and 1864.
-He married my great-great grandmother, a young Mohegan Indian girl who had come to work for him as a housekeeper, and they together had seven more children.
+In my own family lineage, my great-great-grandfather lost his entire family of seven save for his eldest daughter to Yellow Fever between 1857 and 1864.
+He married my great-great-grandmother, a young Mohegan Indian girl who had come to work for him as a housekeeper, and they together had seven more children.
 Disease was a common reason for premature death in the age before modern medicine.
 A large family bolstered the possibility that a family line would survive.
 It also was a pool of workers from which to draw.
-Children worked for their families starting at a young age.
+Children worked for their families starting at an early age.
 This is a good thing as it taught necessary skills and fostered strong familial relationships.

 Today infant mortality doesn’t come close to reaching the levels of just one hundred years ago.
-Our society and culture has changed dramatically as a result of modern innovation.
+Our society and culture have changed dramatically as a result of modern innovation.
 We now see a type of idleness in our youth today which simply did not exist back then.
-It must also be noted that such idleness we see today is also an historical anomaly.
+It must also be noted that such idleness we see today is also a historical anomaly.

 “[We should] apply a stern and rigid policy of sterilization and segregation to that grade of population whose progeny is tainted, or whose inheritance is such that objectionable traits may be transmitted to offspring.”